cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Why is CockroachCloud Serverless in beta?

-CockroachCloud Serverless is in beta while we work on adding capabilities such no-downtime upgrades from free to paid clusters.
+CockroachCloud Serverless is in beta while we work on additional capabilities and features such as multi-region clusters.

 ### Where can I submit feedback or bugs on the beta?